nathancarter/weblurch/doc/bugs-and-enhancements.md

 Finish Dropbox Integration

- * Create in the Settings plugin a UI function for making check boxes, by putting the check box in the left column of a table, and the description on the right (with an optional lengthier description below it).
- * Duplicate that function for radio buttons, with a given group.
- * Use that feature to add radio buttons for choosing Dropbox vs. Local Storage in the main app.
-(Implement them below.)
- * Add code that reacts to changes in those settings by calling the functions in the LoadSave plugin to install/uninstall the Dropbox plugin's replacement handlers.
- * Remove the Dropbox items from the File menu.
  * Extend the save method in the Dropbox plugin so that it wraps the document in a DIV with class "EmbeddedLurchDocument."
 Test to be sure it saves in this way, but this will break loading; we fix that next.